Listen to articleSarah (Female)

 8.1 Relationship to Existing Frameworks

 The agentegrity framework is designed to complement, not replace, existing security frameworks.
-MITRE ATLAS provides a threat taxonomy; agentegrity provides a measurement methodology.
-OWASP Top 10 for LLM Applications identifies vulnerability classes; agentegrity scores quantify an agent's resilience to those classes.
-The framework is also designed to support emerging regulatory requirements including the EU AI Act, NIST AI RMF, and autonomous vehicle safety standards.
+MITRE ATLAS provides a threat taxonomy; agentegrity provides a measurement methodology that can quantify resilience to ATLAS-cataloged threats.
+OWASP Top 10 for LLM Applications identifies vulnerability classes; agentegrity scores quantify an agent's resilience to those classes in deployment.
+Guardrail systems provide exogenous defense; agentegrity measures the endogenous security that complements them.
+NVIDIA Morpheus provides GPU-accelerated security pipelines; agentegrity provides the assessment methodology for what those pipelines protect.

-The agentegrity framework is being introduced at a specific moment in the technology cycle: after autonomous AI agents have achieved broad enterprise deployment but before physical AI agents have reached scale.
+The agentegrity framework is being introduced at a specific moment: after autonomous AI agents have achieved broad enterprise deployment but before physical AI agents have reached scale.
 This timing is deliberate.
-Establishing the measurement science now — before the physical AI market matures — ensures the framework is designed for convergence from inception rather than retrofitted, and positions the discipline to inform emerging physical AI safety standards while those standards are still being drafted.
+The architectural convergence between digital and physical AI agents is already underway — the same models, planning frameworks, and tool-use patterns underpin both.
+Establishing a unified measurement science now ensures the framework is designed for convergence from inception rather than retrofitted.
+If digital and physical AI security develop independent measurement methodologies — as IT and OT security did for decades — the reconciliation cost will be substantial.

 9. Future Work

-- Empirical validation.
-Large-scale application of the scoring methodology across diverse agent architectures, with publication of aggregated benchmark data.
+• Empirical validation.
+Large-scale application of the scoring methodology across diverse agent architectures, with publication of aggregated benchmark data and calibration updates.

-- Regulatory alignment.
-Mapping of agentegrity dimensions to specific regulatory requirements (EU AI Act conformity, NIST AI RMF profiles, ISO/SAE 21434 for automotive).
+• Regulatory alignment.
+Formal mapping of agentegrity dimensions to specific regulatory requirements (EU AI Act conformity, NIST AI RMF profiles, ISO/SAE 21434 for automotive) to facilitate compliance-driven adoption.

 10. Conclusion

-Agentegrity provides the measurement science for this transition.
-By defining structural integrity as an intrinsic property of the agent's architecture — measurable across four dimensions, applicable across digital and physical domains, and quantifiable through a standardized scoring methodology — the framework gives the industry a basis for assessing, comparing, and certifying agent security that goes beyond the limitations of exogenous controls.
+Agentegrity provides the measurement science for the complementary layer.
+By defining structural integrity as a multidimensional property of the agent's architecture — measurable through adversarial testing, behavioral analysis, recovery observation, and cross-domain validation — the framework gives the industry a basis for assessing the security that exogenous controls cannot see.

 The framework is released as an open specification under the Apache License 2.0.
-We invite the research community, security practitioners, standards bodies, and agent developers to test it, extend it, and hold us accountable to it.
-The discipline of agentegrity will be defined not by the authors of this paper but by the community that builds on it.
+It is published as a working specification intended to evolve through community scrutiny, empirical validation, and standards body engagement.
+We invite the research community, security practitioners, standards bodies, and agent developers to test it, extend it, challenge it, and build on it.
+The discipline of agentegrity will be defined not by the authors of this paper but by the evidence the community produces using it.

 References